iwasz/zephyr-grbl/README.md

     * [x] ~~Modify the overlay.~~
     * [x] ~~Turn DMA on in Kconfig.~~
     * [x] Interrupt UART API and Zephyr ring buffers.
+* GRBL seems to lack any call to a `delay` function in the main loop.
+This prevents scheduler from switching to other lower-priority threads which in my case were : `idle`, `logging` and `shell_uart`.